Families of discrete circular distributions with some novel applications: Introduction

 \section{Introduction}

-Since the discussion paper of \citet{mardia1975}, the subject of directional data, as expected has grown tremendously with the focus on ``statistics on manifolds" leading to new distributions on hyper-sphere, torus, Stiefel manifold, Grassmann manifold and so on.
-The progress in this area can be seen through several books since then: \citet{fisher1993}, \citet{fisheretal1987} , \citet{mardiajupp2000}, \citet{jammala_seng2001}, \citet{ley_verdebout2017} and \citet{ley_verdebout2018}.
-Further, recently \citet{pewsey_eduardo2020} have given a comprehensive survey of the field.
-However, as far as we could trace, it seems no work on constructing families of discrete distributions has appeared even for the circular case.
-This paper lays the foundation for constructing families of discrete circular distributions, which can be further extended to higher manifolds.
+The subject of Directional Statistics has grown tremendously, especially since the 1980's, with advances in ``Statistics on Manifolds" leading to new distributions on the hyper-sphere, torus, Stiefel manifold, Grassmann manifold and so on.
+The progress in this area can be seen through several books published since then: \citet{fisheretal1987}, \citet{fisher1993}, \citet{mardiajupp2000}, \citet{jammala_seng2001}, \citet{ley_verdebout2017} and \citet{ley_verdebout2018}.
+There has been a recent special issue of Sankhya edited by \citet{spissue2019}.
+Further, \citet{pewsey_eduardo2020} have given a comprehensive survey of directional statistics and in the discussion to the paper, \citet{mardia2021} has given a brief history of the subject.
+However, there is limited development of circular discrete models.
+There are good choices for continuous models for circular data, but there has been a dearth of models for discrete data.
+In this paper, we give the first unified treatment of constructing families of circular discrete distributions and present examples of circular data that are observed directly as discrete rather than created by grouping continuous data.
+The two data that motivated our paper are:

+~\\ (i) {\bf Roulette wheel data:} A typical European roulette has $37$ discrete outcomes, viz. $\{0,1,2,\ldots, 36\}$.
+If the outcome $0$ is mapped to $0$ radians, then the outcomes get mapped to a regular support of $37$ points on the circle given by

+In Section \ref{S:examples_roulette}, we consider data sequences obtained from spins of four different European roulette wheels, one from an online roulette simulator and three from two different casino industries.
+It should be pointed out that Karl Pearson, in the early 1890's, acquired roulette spins data from Monte Carlo to examine the question of whether the roulette wheel was unbiased (see, \citealt[p.60]{plackett1983}), and indeed his paper of 1897 has the apt title ``The scientific aspect of Monte Carlo roulette" (\citealt{pearson1897a}).
+Few authors have considered this problem but have used linearized methods, beginning with Karl Pearson and subsequently some others, e.g. \citet{ethier1982}, \citet{spencer2009}.
+Surprisingly, for this important application from the gaming industry, there has been little attention to inference that uses explicitly the circularity of the wheel.

+~\\ (ii) {\bf Acrophase data:} In non-invasive smart health monitoring, parameters such as Systolic Blood Pressure (SBP) are recorded, by ambulatory devices, at predetermined discrete time points repeated each day. ``Acrophase" is defined as the time point at which the maximum SBP reading is recorded on a given day.
+Typically, acrophase data is extracted from SBP measurements at each half hour during daytime (8 am to 8 pm) and each hour during nighttime (8 pm to 8 am).
+If we map 8 am to 0 radians and 8 pm to $\pi$ radians, the acrophase times get mapped to an irregular support of $36$ points on the circle given by

+where the first set in the union corresponds to 25 half-hourly points during daytime and the second set corresponds to the 11 one-hourly points during nighttime.